microsoft/WebTemplateStudio/docs/services/azure-functions.md

   your application would need.
 You can rename your functions from the summary bar on the right side of the application.
 These would be available as `<function_app_name>.azurewebsites.net\api\<function_name>`

-The _hello world_ functions deployed are pretty basic and just return _Hello, <name>_ on a query/header with variable 'name'.
+The _hello world_ functions deployed are pretty basic and just return _Hello, <name>_ on a query/header with the variable 'name'.
 For example: `<function_app_name>.azurewebsites.net\api\<function_name>?name=John+Doe` will return _Hello, John Doe_.